pytroll/satpy/doc/source/dev_guide/custom_reader.rst

     file format.
 This can be multiline if formatted properly in YAML (see example below). status
-    The status of the reader (e.g. Nominal, Beta, etc.) supports_fsspec
+    The status of the reader (one of: Nominal, Beta, Alpha) supports_fsspec
     If the reader supports reading data via fsspec (either true or false). sensors